-That day began a frantic seven week journey.
-With a decision made at 5:20 AM in the morning to do what ever I could to help, I jumped into a role I had played in my marriage: taking charge; supporting my wife as she went though a difficult medical issue, (there had been multiple miscarriages; infertility treatments; an ovarian cyst); navigating doctors and medical staff; learning everything I could about the suspected diagnosis: retroperitoneal sarcoma; and being a rock in choppy seas.
+That day began a frantic seven-week journey.
+With a decision made at 5:20 AM in the morning to do whatever I could to help, I jumped into a role I had played in my marriage: taking charge; supporting my wife as she went through a difficult medical issue, (there had been multiple miscarriages; infertility treatments; an ovarian cyst); navigating doctors and medical staff; learning everything I could about the suspected diagnosis: retroperitoneal sarcoma; and being a rock in choppy seas.

 For almost two years I have been dating a wonderful man.
-My wife’s illness has been a curve ball in our relationship.
+My wife’s illness has been a curveball in our relationship.
 My wife and I were scheduled to start divorce mediation the week after her trip to the ER.
-In the moments after I received my wife’s phone call from the emergency room, I made the decision to do what every I could to support her.
+In the moments after I received my wife’s phone call from the emergency room, I made the decision to do whatever I could to support her.
 My partner has been incredibly supportive of me.
 I am grateful for his continued love and friendship.

 So that brings us to today.
-We (my wife, her parents, sister, my son) are in New York City in a three bedroom hotel apartment.
+We (my wife, her parents, sister, my son) are in New York City in a three-bedroom hotel apartment.
 Tomorrow afternoon my wife is scheduled for surgery at one of the country’s top cancer hospitals with one of the country’s top sarcoma surgeons.
 It has felt like a very long road to get us to this point.
-We went through five weeks of wasted time with well meaning doctors in the Washington, D.C area, who in the end were not nearly as knowledgeable in her rare cancer as they needed to be.
+We went through five weeks of wasted time with well-meaning doctors in the Washington, D.C area, who in the end were not as knowledgeable in her rare cancer as they needed to be.

 Now we enter a new phase.
 After weeks of planning, searching, testing, radiology and blood work, false starts and stops, we are finally on the eve of surgery.
 All of our work to get her to this moment is done.
-We hope that the surgeon will get all the cancer, my wife will heal, and that she will move on with her life.
+We hope that the surgeon will be able to remove all of the cancer, that my wife will heal, and that she will move on with her life.
 What the surgeon will find during surgery is yet to be revealed.
 I have studied this kind of tumor for weeks, thought of all the possibilities, and know what could happen tomorrow.

 It will be a very long day tomorrow.